aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/mhtml-to-docx/_index.md

 ---
 title: Save MHTML as DOCX API for Perl
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Perl to save MHTML format file as DOCX format file.
 url: /perl/saveas/mhtml-to-docx/
 ---